 My name is Jonathan.
 I am a window cleaner from Sydney, Australia - a city with lots of glass.
 I have been washing windows professionally since 1997 (I started young!).
-I offer the best window cleaning service for residential homes, strata blocks, shop front windows and other small-medium rise commercial buildings.
+I run a company that offers the best window cleaning service for residential homes, strata blocks, shop front windows and commercial buildings.

 I'm often asked for tips on getting sparkling results - "What's the secret to getting the windows looking so clean?" my clients commonly ask.
 So, this web page (and the next one on cleaning small windows) answers this question - to help both householders and the professionals.

 Please scroll down...